voxpelli/webpage-webmentions/README.md

 ### Optional

 * **WEBMENTIONS_USER_LIMIT** - the total maximum of users you want to be able to use your application.
 Defaults to 6.
-* **WEBMENTIONS_DEV_THROTTLIING** – in a development environment, enables throttling for local pings made by eg. [webmention-testpinger](https://www.npmjs.org/package/webmention-testpinger) – needed to test throttling mechanism
+* **WEBMENTIONS_DEV_THROTTLING** – in a development environment, enables throttling for local pings made by eg. [webmention-testpinger](https://www.npmjs.org/package/webmention-testpinger) – needed to test throttling mechanism
 * **NEW_RELIC_LICENSE_KEY** - the license key for New Relic, if you want to use that
 * **NEW_RELIC_ENABLED** - set to true if you want to use New Relic